bearjaws/b2cloud/README.md

 **Kind**: instance method of <code>[Authorize](#Authorize)</code>
 **Returns**: <code>object</code> - auth Returns an authenticated session

-<code>string</code> - auth.accountId - The account ID this session belongs to.

-<code>string</code> - auth.apiUrl - The URL to use when performing further API requests.

-<code>string</code> - auth.authorizationTocken - The authorization token to be included in permission based requests.

-<code>string</code> - auth.downloadUrl - The URL to use when downoading objects.

 | Param | Type |
 | --- | --- |
 | [callback] | <code>function</code> |